yunya28/param_pictframe/README.md

 # SphereBase For LaserCut
-  Generate SVG File to create SphereBase shape by lasercut.
+  Generate SVG File of parameterized pictureframe for lasercut & engraving.

 ## Requirement
   Assuming you installed python 3.9.10 or newer version.